wp-cli/doctor-command/README.md

 wp doctor check [<checks>...] [--all] [--spotlight] [--config=<file>] [--fields=<fields>] [--format=<format>]
 ~~~

-**OPTIONS**

 A check is a routine run against some scope of WordPress that reports
 a 'status' and a 'message'.
 The status can be 'success', 'warning', or
 'error'.
 The message is a human-readable explanation of the status.
+If
+any of the checks fail, then the command will exit with the code `1`.

+**OPTIONS**

 	[<checks>...]
 		Names of one or more checks to run.